keskinyasir/Project-Mortgage-Loan/README.md

 This means that if you were to stop paying your mortgage and sell your home after only a few years, the bank would actually own most of the home because what you paid was mostly interest, and very little principal.

 Every time a mortgage payment is made, the following payment will have a slightly lower percentage, which is used to pay off interest.
 This means that more of the remainder will go towards the portion of the home that you own instead of the bank.
 This is important to determine how much you will gain from selling the home before paying off your mortgage, or to determine when your mortgage is underwater.
-But more on that later.

-You will now write a simple program to calculate the interest and mortgage portions of each payment over time.